 The purpose of this policy is to promote and maintain an environment at North Central College that is free from discrimination, harassment, sexual misconduct and/or retaliation.
 Any member of the College community who believes that they has been subjected to discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation is encouraged to use the procedures provided in this policy, not only for the benefit and protection of that individual, but ultimately for the entire College community.
 However, knowingly false allegations of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation undermine the purpose and effectiveness of this policy.
-Accordingly, persons who knowingly make false or malicious allegations of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation may be subject to disciplinary action.
-The failure of an allegation to result in a finding of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation is not alone evidence that the allegations were knowingly false.
+Accordingly, persons who knowingly make false or malicious allegations of discrimination, harassment, sexual misconduct (including dating/domestic to disciplinary action.
+The failure of an allegation to result in a finding of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation to result in a finding of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation to result in a finding of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation to result in a finding of discrimination, harassment, sexual misconduct (including dating/domestic violence or stalking) and/or retaliation is not alone evidence that the allegations were knowingly false.